2014 AGM: Victoria - here we come!

 (31 October - 2 November 2014)

-We'll be meeting a few days before the Melbourne Cup so visitors can take an extra day or two to enjoy this exciting event!
+We'll be meeting a few days before the Melbourne Cup so visitors can take an extra day or two to enjoy this iconic event!

 Rules Relaxed for Camelids entering Queensland: